Kubernetes Operator series 3 — controller-runtime component — Manager

 }

-interfaces are used to determine whether a component should be added to the Caches
+The Add function in runnables takes a Runnable and adds it to the appropriate group based on its type.
+The hasCache and LeaderElectionRunnable interfaces are used to determine whether a component should be added to the Caches or LeaderElection group, respectively.

 var _ Runnable = &controllerManager{}